Welshy92/heritage-housing-analysis/README.md

 ### External Code

-- Custom functions used for data cleaning and correlation + PPS analysis from Churnometer walkthrough project by Code Institute.
+- Custom functions used for data cleaning, feature engineering and correlation + PPS analysis from Churnometer walkthrough project by Code Institute.

 ## Acknowledgements